-I, ANTONIO V. VIRAY, of legal age, Filipino, with office address at 43/F GT Tower International, 6813 Ayala Avenue corner H. V. dela Costa Street, after having been duly sworn in accordance with law, certify that:

-- I am the duly appointed and incumbent Corporate Secretary of GT CAPITAL HOLDINGS, INC. (the "Corporation"), a corporation duly organized and existing under the laws of the Republic of the Philippines, with office address at GT Tower International, Ayala Avenue corner H.V. dela Costa St., Makati City. - 2.
-At the duly constituted meeting of the Board of Directors of the Corporation held on December 17, 2015, the following resolution was approved:
+- I, ANTONIO V. VIRAY, of legal age, Filipino, with office address at 43/F GT Tower International, 6813 Avala Avenue corner H. V. dela Costa Street, after having been duly sworn in accordance with law, certify that: - 1.
+I am the duly appointed and incumbent Corporate Secretary of GT CAPITAL HOLDINGS, INC. (the "Corporation"), a corporation duly organized and existing under the laws of the Republic of the Philippines, with office address at GT Tower International, Ayala Avenue comer H.V. dela Costa St., Makati City. - 2.
+At the duly constituted meeting of the Board of Directors of the Corporation held on March 13, 2015, the following resolution was approved:

-RESOLVED, that the Board of Directors of GT Capital Holdings, Inc. (the "Corporation") hereby approves the amendment of and submission to Securities and Exchange Commission of the Consolidated Changes in the Annual Corporate Governance Report for the year 2015.
+"RESOLVED, that the Board of Directors of GT Capital Holdings, (the "Corporation") hereby approves the proposed amendments to its Annual Corporate Governance Report for submission to the Securities and Exchange Commission, copy of which is made an integral part of this resolution by way of reference."